bnied/kernel-lt-aufs/README.md

     yum install docker-io

-Reboot and choose the 3.xx kernel from your GRUB menu (or edit _/boot/grub/grub.conf_ and change your default kernel).
+Reboot and choose the 3.xx kernel from your GRUB menu (or edit `/boot/grub/grub.conf` and change your default kernel).

-If everything works as expected, you should see that AUFS is your storage driver when you run `docker info`:
+If everything is working as expected, you should see that AUFS is your storage driver when you run `docker info`:

     [bnied@buildbox ~]$ sudo docker info
     Containers: 0